-There are more breakups associated with the Valentine’s Holiday than any other—mostly due to all of our perceived slights and disappointments that happen every day are on full display on that day.
+Did you know there are more breakups associated with Valentine’s Day than any other holiday?
+All of our perceived slights and disappointments that we experience in our everyday lives are on full display that day.
 Like children waiting for Santa, we hold high hopes that the gifts, flowers, and cards will redeem all of the many ways that our relationship disappoints or fails to recognize our efforts.

-Once we can give up the idea that we get the love that we want, the way we want it, when we want it, we become available to the love that is coming at us this very moment.
+Once we can give up the idea that we get the love that we want – the way we want it, when we want it – we become available to the love that is coming at us this very moment.
 Don’t get me wrong, it isn’t that our fantasy of how we think love should feel is wrong, it’s that ultimately it doesn’t matter.
-Whether we walk down the aisle or sign a lease with someone, we are often without our own recognition agreeing to love those people as they are, and fundamentally that means we accept the ways that they can love us back.
+Whether we walk down the aisle or sign a lease with someone, we are agreeing to love this person as they are, and that means accepting the ways they can love us back.

 Love is the hardest work we do in a lifetime and rarely does it ever hit the perfect mark.
 But it does offer us the most gentle teaching and deepest evolution we can hope for of becoming our best self and living a life with meaning.
-Here’s to your imperfectly, perfect love this Valentine’s Day.
+Here’s to your imperfectly-perfect love this Valentine’s Day.